BaddMann/docs/zentral-faq.md

 Look [here](<https://github.com/zentralopensource/docs/blob/master/zentral-tutorial-ref.md#tutorial---episode-16---setuposquery-use-osquery-tls-feature-only-create-a-minimalistic-zentral>) into our tutorial to setup a "osquery only Zentral" in less than 3 minutes.

-## Zentral is running over here, but why is there no Kibana4 included ?
+## Zentral is running here, but why is there no Kibana4 included ?
 Glad you asked - yes the docker-compose setup for Zentral is up and running in minutes,  and includes the ElasticSearch database so of course Kibana4 is a natural fit to the technology stack of Zentral.
 Zentral can easily connect to Kibana4, which is pretty resource hungry. so you may want to check your resources on server / docker host.
 Once you’ve ready, and installed Kibana (most will run Kibana in a docker container here too) you can connect with Zentral via this docker command:

 ```shell